adamradocz/DesignPatternsInCSharp/DesignPatternsInCSharp/Structural/Adapter/README.md

 ## Elements of the Adapter Pattern

-- Target: Defines the domain-specific interface used by the client code.
+- Target: Defines the domain-specific interface used by the client.
-- Adaptee: It has a useful behavior, but it's interface is incompatible with the client code.
+- Adaptee: It has a useful behavior, but it's interface is incompatible with the client .
-- Adapter: It makes the adaptee's interface compatible with the target's interface.
+- Adapter: Makes the adaptee's interface compatible with the target's interface.

 ## Sources